-The class teacher must then get the parent or guardian to sign the original form and this is then filed in the office/ medical room folder (Lower School)
+The class teacher must then get the parent or guardian to sign the original form and this is then filed in the office.

 The photocopy is given to the parent or guardian to take home.

 The third copy is kept by the Welfare Co-ordinator.